Ragi mudde: Preparation

 Mudde, by itself, does not have a strong taste.
 Ragi mudde is traditionally eaten with saaru (made of greens with sprouted grams [whole pulses], meat or vegetables), but can also be eaten with yogurt or buttermilk.
 The saaru is often flavoured by mixing a dash of spicy, freshly ground green-chilli paste (ಖಾರ, khaara), in one's plate according to taste.
 Ragi mudde-bassaru is a popular combination among the farming communities in Karnataka.
-Bassaru is made from the decanted water, which remains after an assortment of pulses are steamed, usually along with a couple of pods of garlic.
+Bassaru is made from the decanted water that remains after an assortment of pulses are steamed, usually along with a couple of pods of garlic.
 This water takes up the earthy flavour of the pulses to nicely complement the earthy flavour of the mudde itself.
-Browned onions, red chillies, and some garlic are browned, and then ground into a paste along with grated coconut.
+Onions, red chillies, and some garlic are browned and then ground into a paste along with grated coconut.
 This is added to the water, and the mixture is finally seasoned with oggarane.
 The steamed pulses themselves are often used to prepare a dry side salad known as palya (ಪಲ್ಯ).

 There are numerous variations of bassaru, which each yield a differently named (usually, eponymous with the major ingredient) saaru.
 Bassaru is itself a portmanteau of bas(tira) (ಬಸ್ತಿರ) ('steamed') and saaru.
 Uppesru (ಉಪ್ಪೆಸ್ರು)/uppsaaru (ಉಪ್ಪ್ಸಾರು) is another common accompaniment to mudde.
 This is often simply a stew comprising steamed horsegram, as well as the water used to steam it, with added salt.
-Sometimes, hyacinth-beans (ಅವರೇಕಾಳು avarekaaḷu) replace the horsegram.
+Sometimes, hyacinth beans (ಅವರೇಕಾಳು avarekaaḷu) replace the horsegram.
 The horsegram version is also known as hurḷi saaru (ಹುರಳಿ ಸಾರು).